uperacha/XamarinCheckBox/README.md

 # XamarinCheckBox
 A cross platform Checkbox control for Xamarin Forms.
-It supports MVV and works on iOS &amp; Android.
+It supports MVVM and works on iOS &amp; Android.